 And there are critical questions, set up by Eig’s earlier inquiries, which are left hanging because of his failure to close the story.
 Eig talks repeatedly about Ali’s sexuality and his constant affairs, but what happened to that part of his life when Ali was enduring Parkinson’s syndrome?
 Was Ali faithful to Lonnie, his wife of thirty years?
 Also important, considering the criticisms of him levied throughout, did Ali become a better husband, father, and grandfather as he got older?
 And there are other fundamental questions: Was Ali happy in his later years?
 Was he in constant pain?
 How did his spiritual beliefs evolve?
 Did his values change?
 We still don’t know any more about Muhammad Ali from 1981 to 2016, half his life, than we did before.

-Thus, one of the most important things proven by Ali: A Life is that no matter who the author may be, there is never going to be a truly proper and definitive biography written about Muhammad Ali until Lonnie stops stonewalling, but that is unlikely to ever happen.
+Thus, one of the most important things proven by Ali: A Life is that no matter who the author may be, there is never going to be a truly definitive biography written about Muhammad Ali until Lonnie stops stonewalling, but that is unlikely to ever happen.
 Thus, even if Eig’s book never quite clears up who Ali really was, it is as good an attempt as we have seen and one of the most important, thorough, and honest books written about Muhammad Ali to date.
 If it is not the ‘GOAT’ of Ali books, it certainly comes close. — Michael Ezra